BodneyC/odiff-py/README.md

 ```

 You can see it takes a [JQ](https://jqlang.github.io/jq/)-ish form for the object pathing.
 So, if your input is a list of object, you should provide an index for the `.` key.

+### Exclusions

+Another thing you may have spotted in the output is the log line at the top about the excluded discrepancy on `.alpha`.

+This is what the `.exclusions` list is for, anything you wish to ignore in either the left or right file can be listed here.

 ## Contributing